smartweb/Parsistence/README.md

 p.saveEventually
 ```

-`Parsistence::Model` objects will `respond_to?` to all methods available to [`PFObject`](https://parse.com/docs/ios/api/Classes/PFObject.html) in the Parse iOS SDK, as well as 'fields' getters and setters.
-You can also access the `PFObject` instance directly with, you guessed it, `Parsistence::Model#PFObject`.
+`Parsistence::Model` objects will `respond_to?` to all methods available to [`AVObject`](read more in the AVOSCloud iOS SDK, as well as 'fields' getters and setters.
+You can also access the `AVObject` instance directly with, you guessed it, `Parsistence::Model#AVObject`.

 ### Users